On this page:

 That’s why companies choose React.
 Although it’s constantly changing, React doesn’t depreciate or remove APIs very often.
 With React, you’ll benefit from the core team’s commitment to maintaining backwards compatibility.

 Are you ready to learn React?
-Then our React training courses are for you!
+Then our React training are for you!

-We’ll introduce you to React, Redux and GraphQL over either our week-long, full-time Bootcamp or Part-time courses.
+We’ll introduce you to React, Redux and GraphQL over either our week-long, full-time Bootcamp or Part-time training.

 It won’t just serve as a great introduction to the world of React, you’ll also have a chance to build a real-world app, too!

-Check out the bootcamp and part-time courses to kickstart your React career.
+Check out the bootcamp and part-time training to kickstart your React career.

 Share this on: